arboleya/coffee-toaster/README.md

 # Features

  * Inheritance support across multiples files for the lazy
-  * Just use your extends as you do, dependencies will be resolved automagically.
+  * Just use your extends as you do, dependencies will be resolved automagically
   * Or add explicit requirements with the simplest possible syntax:
    * #<< ClassName
    * #<< ClassNameA, ClassNameB